Stock Exchange: Trading The Earnings Season

 Recession risk, financial stress, Macro

-Background on the Stock Exchange
+Background On The Stock Exchange

 Each week Felix and Oscar host a poker game for some of their friends.
 Since they are all traders they love to discuss their best current ideas before the game starts.
 They like to call this their “Stock Exchange.”
 (Check it out for more background).
 Their methods are excellent, as you know if you have been following the series.
 Since the time frames and risk profiles differ, so do the stock ideas.
 You get to be a fly on the wall from my report.
 I am usually the only human present, and the only one using any fundamental analysis.